 - Equality Impact Assessment

-The overall aim of Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA) is to help protect the environment and to promote sustainable development through the integration of social, economic and environmental considerations into the preparation of plans which are likely to have significant effects on the environment.
+The main aim of the Sustainability Appraisal (SA) is to help protect the environment and promote sustainable development through the integration of social, economic and environmental considerations into the preparation of plans which are likely to have significant effects on the environment.

-Both SEA and SA are assessment tools required by European and National law.
-We,as the local planning authority, must carry out a sustainability appraisal of each of the proposals in a Local Plan, such as the CDP, during its preparation.
-Integrating the assessment with the development of a plan enables its policies to be changed or modified to better reflect, promote and address sustainability objectives and issues.
+The SA is an assessment tool required by European law (under the Strategic Environmental Assessment EU Directive) and National law.
+We (as the local planning authority), must carry out a sustainability appraisal of each of the policies and proposals in the County Durhem Plan, during its preparation.
+Integrating the appraisal with the development of a plan enables its policies to be changed or modified to better reflect, promote and address sustainability objectives and issues.

 The SA process can be undertaken to satisfy the requirements of the SEA directive through a single assessment process.
 It should:

 - Take a long-term view of how the area covered by the plan is expected to develop, taking into account the social, environmental and economic effects of the proposed plan.

 - Provide a mechanism for ensuring that sustainability objectives are translated into sustainable planning policies.

 - Reflect global, national, regional and local concerns.

 - Provide an audit trail of how the plan has been revised to take into account the findings of the SA.